 Dobos cake, Gerbeaud slice, Esterházy cake...
 Confectioneries are an important part of culinary traditions in Hungary, and it's not extraordinary to find one which can boast with a centrury-old history, or familiy businesses where several generations continue traditions.
 Let's check the most renowned classic confetcioneries of Budapest!

 Olympic spirit has always been an important part of Hungarian history!
-Budapest is a candidate city for 2024 Olympic Games, but the capital and also whole Hungary is already on the global map of the sports world.
+The capital and also whole Hungary is already on the global map of the sports world.

 Part of the cultural heritage of the Austro-Hungarian Monarchy, the international genre of operetta received an unmistakable twist in Hungary and has become a real hungaricum.
 This light opera was incredibly popular in the Belle Epoque and the following decades, but spectacular performances can still be enjoyed nowadays.